-Consistent communication with your academic adviser is essential.
+Consistent and respectful communication with your academic advisor is essential.
 Academic advisors will assist you in registering for courses and staying on track for graduation.
 They can also work with you to change your major or add majors/minors if you are interested in doing so.

-We encourage you to use academic resources such as the Writing Center, Tutoring Services, and English as a Second Language Programs as often as you need.
-Please visit your individual college websites for college-specific tutoring programs and resources.
+We encourage you to use academic resources such as Global Student Success, the Writing Center, Tutoring Services, and English as a Second Language Programs as often as you need.
+Please visit your individual college websites for program-specific tutoring programs and resources.